Skip to main content

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Niger energy report

-Niger Crude Oil Production
+Niger Oil Production & Consumption

-A 1 980 km oil pipeline (4.5 Mt/year) linking the Agadem oil fields to the port of Cotonou in Benin to enable exports of crude oil was commissioned in 2024.
+A 1 980 km oil pipeline (4.5 Mt/year) linking the Agadem oil fields (90 kb/d capacity) to the port of Cotonou in Benin to enable exports of crude oil was commissioned in 2024.
 However, the US$4bn pipeline was stopped in May 2024, following a dispute between the governments of Niger and Benin.
 Exports restarted in August 2024.

-Interactive Chart Niger Crude Oil Production
+Interactive Chart Niger Crude Oil Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data